Last updated: 2026-04-15

 What are the most common problems with the 2025 GMC Sierra 1500?

-The most commonly reported problems with the 2025 GMC Sierra 1500 include: ENGINE (13 complaints), POWER TRAIN (12 complaints), ELECTRICAL SYSTEM (11 complaints), UNKNOWN OR OTHER (4 complaints), STEERING (3 complaints).
+The most commonly reported problems with the 2025 GMC Sierra 1500 include: ENGINE (13 complaints), POWER TRAIN (12 complaints), ELECTRICAL SYSTEM (11 complaints), UNKNOWN OR OTHER (4 complaints), VISIBILITY/WIPER (3 complaints).
 These issues were identified from owner complaints analyzed by Auto Reliability Index.

 How many recalls does the 2025 GMC Sierra 1500 have?